Make API calls

 It returns a Promise that will contain the result of your API call.
 You can learn more about promises in MDN documentation page.

 Once the promise is resolved, the result object may contain data and errorinformation.
+You can check more about it here.

 Example call